saylesss88/mdbook-content-collections/README.md

 ### Why This Exists

-Astro made content fun again. mdBook is amazing for documentation and long-form writing — but until now, it lacked a first-class way to query and list your content.
+Astro made content fun again. mdBook is amazing for documentation and long-form writing.
+But until now, it lacked a first-class way to query and list your content.
 This crate closes that gap.
 No more hardcoding post lists.
 No more fragile JS scraping.
 Just write Markdown with frontmatter, and get a powerful content API for free.